 Oklahoma law requires all motorists to carry minimum insurance coverage for bodily injury and property damage to others.
 You may also have collision coverage to pay for any physical damage to your vehicle.
 But this does not help you when you need a rental car immediately after an accident.
-Oklahoma doesn’t require the at-fault driver’s insurance to pay for a rental car, but the is expense is recoverable if incurred at trial.
-Most insurance companies tend to provide the car accident victim with a rental car until the repairs are made on the vehicle, or the insurance company makes a offer if the vehicle is a “total loss.”
+Oklahoma doesn’t require the at-fault driver’s insurance to pay for a rental car, but the expense is recoverable if incurred at trial.
+Most insurance companies tend to provide the car accident victim with a rental car until the repairs are made on the vehicle, or the insurance company makes an offer if the vehicle is a “total loss.”
 Insurance companies have pre-negotiated rates with rental companies, so this saves them money versus having to reimburse you later for the normal rental rates.

-Most auto insurers offer rental reimbursement coverage an option to their policies.
+Most auto insurers offer rental reimbursement coverage as an option to their policies.
 Often, it costs as little as $1 per month.
 It is important to check with your insurance company to see if you have this coverage.
 This can speed up the process in getting you a rental car.
 Reimbursement coverage generally continues only until either your car is repaired or it is declared a total loss.
 In the latter case, your insurer is only obligated to pay for your rental car up until the day the decision was made to declare it a loss.
 Otherwise, benefits continue until the repairs are complete, subject to any maximum limits on your rental coverage.

 Do OKC Car Accident Claims Ever Expire?

 Yes!
 The sooner you begin the process of making an insurance claim after a car accident, the sooner you will have the opportunity to recover the compensation you deserve.
 But acting quickly is more than just a good idea – it’s essential to maximizing your odds of success.
 If you wait for too long, you could lose your chance at getting compensated forever.
-If you or one of your family members was recently injured in a car collision, you should contact Hasbrook & Hasbrook to review your case in a free consultation.
+If you, or one of your family members, was recently injured in a car collision, you should contact Hasbrook & Hasbrook to review your case in a free consultation.

 What Are the Legal Rights of a Passenger Who is Injured in a Car Accident?